Incapacitation of Spouse or Partner Compassionate Release1. What is the basis of compassionate release due to Incapacitation of Spouse or Partner?

 - Classes taken in prison

 This category of compassionate release is the least likely to succeed.
 As discussed on our Compassionate Release Statistics page, 3,059 compassionate release petitions were filed between 2014 and 2018.
 Only 109 were for the incapacitation of spouse or partner category.
 Of those, 15 were referred to the Director.
 While the number of grants in this period is not known, only a total of 306 requests were approved by the Director, while 2,405 compassionate release requests were denied for all categories.
-The remaining petitions were not decided during the period or the inmates died before a decision could be rendered.
+The remaining petitions were not decided during the period or the inmates died before a decision could be rendered.11.
+Considering the very low likelihood of success, what should I do if I find myself in this situation?

 Because it is challenging to prevail on an incapacitation of spouse or partner compassionate release request, it is essential to provide a professional and polished submission, containing all required supporting documentation, the first time around.
 One way to ensure that this is accomplished is by retaining a compassionate release attorney.